 If you do own two Switch systems I highly recommend having a Nintendo Online account as cloud saves can be transferred between the two systems easily so you don’t have to manually transfer the saves every time.
 As far as I know, the only game as of this writing that can’t do that is Animal Crossing: New Horizons.
 Sadly, the game data can’t be transferred so you’re stuck downloading all the software again.
 Overall, the system has a slightly smaller screen, but it doesn’t feel smaller due to the overall lighter form factor, and the speakers are surprisingly really good as well.

 This console cycle is really strange as we are now seeing updated hardware with more powerful components rather than just slimmer sizes.
-This is due to using off the shelf parts rather than proprietary hardware which won’t change the coding for the games.
-Using 64-bit architecture allows Sony to just give users and developers more powerful hardware rather than just giving consumers a cooler looking system.
+This is due to using off-the-shelf parts rather than proprietary hardware which won’t change the coding for the games.
+Using 64-bit architecture allows Sony to just give users and developers more powerful hardware rather than just giving consumers a cooler-looking system.
 To me, this seems worth the upgrade price as you’re not just getting the same system as you had before.
-We saw this back with the New Nintendo 3DS that had a faster processor allowing for more advanced graphics.
+We saw this back with the New Nintendo 3DS which had a faster processor allowing for more advanced graphics.

 The problem with all these hardware changes is the confusion for consumers.
 Unless you have a 4K TV is it really worth the upgrade?
 Yes, as the PS4 Pro can “Boost” games that aren’t patched for it allowing supersampling anti-aliasing on 2K or lower resolution TVs allowing for crisper images while still getting higher framerates, but is it really worth it?
 If you are really into how your games run or making them pop on your TV then yes, otherwise just stick with your original PS4.